Lapseyy/AI-Checkers/readme.md

 - Developed as a final AI course project
 - Initial AI algorithms provided by course (`search.py`)
 - Goal is functional, interactive play — GUI optional
+- Some features may not be available on Mac and Windows
+- On windows current issue of not seeing available paths
+- On Mac not being able to see opponent moves

 ---
 ## Running checkers